Ankii07/devTinder/read.md

 -Listen to port 7777
 -Make request handlers..
 -write request handlers for /test, /hello
--Install nodemon and update scripts inside package.json
+-Install nodemon and update scripts inside -package.json

+-initialize git
+-gitignore
+-create a remote repo on github
+-puhsh all code to remote origin